AiJared/DSA_in_python/README.md

 ### iii.
 Circular Linked Lists

+It is a variation of the standard linked list whereby in a standard linked list, the last node points to null, showing the end of the list.
+However, in a circular linked list, the last element points back to the first element, forming a loop.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.